 The grammar has six production rules for the spatial layout of the rectangular surfaces.
-Of the six rules, one expands the root node (scene) into m independent objects and one instantiates a nonterminal node to a primitive.
-The other four rules arrange the objects or surfaces recursively in four possible ways:

-- aligning m objects in a line, for example, a row of 1. windows in a wall, - 2. nesting one object inside the other, such as a window frame, - 3. aligning three rectangular surfaces in a cube, and - arranging up to an $m \times n$ object in a mesh/tile structure such as a tile floor.
+Of the six rules, one expands the root node (scene) into m independent objects, and one instantiates a non-terminal node to a primitive.
+The other four rules arrange the objects or surfaces recursively in four possible ways: (i) aligning m objects in a line, for example, a row of windows in a wall, (ii) nesting one object inside the other, such as a window frame, (iii) align three rectangular surfaces in a cube, and (iv) arranging up to $m \times n$ object in a mesh/tile structure, such as a tile floor.
 Each production rule is associated with some equations that constrain the attributes of a parent node and those of its children.